kumfc/SteamScreenshotUploader/README.md

-# SteamScreenshotUploaderGUI
+# SteamScreenshotUploader

-.NET GUI for SteamScreenshotUploader tool
+DLL library and .NET GUI for it.

+You need two additional libs to compile DLL:
+- old SteamWorks
+- wxImage